chicodes/beeproger-todo-frontend/README.md

 ### Language :

-	PHP 8.2
+	Javascript

 ### Framework:

-	Laravel 8.8
+	React 18.2.0

 ### How to run:

 # INSTALLATION
-The app runs on react version 18.2.0 and it can be installed with few steps;
+1. Bring up your terminal
-1. Clone the project from the repository.
+2. Clone the project locally by running this command "git clone https://github.com/chicodes/beeproger-todo-frontend.git"
+3. CD into the directory where the project was cloned.
-2. Create an env file in the root of the project and include the base Url with a key 'BASE_URL'.
+4. Create an env file in the root of the project and include the base Url with a key 'BASE_URL'.
-3. Run "npm install" to install the project dependencies.
+5. Run "npm install" to install the project dependencies.
-4. Run "npm start" and the project is live on localhost:3000
+5. Run "npm start" and the project is live on localhost:3000